 We reach Djúpavogshreppur, which is the southernmost district of East Iceland and Djúpivogur is a very charming village, which has a long history of trading.
 Today the main industry is fishing and tourism has been increasing a lot in the last few years.
 When we enter the village we stop at the sign to learn about the area and see once more how active Iceland is when it comes to recycling.
 We have seen it in so many places or in our accommodations.

 We see a little shop called Bakkabúð and next to it is a pick nick table and we decide to eat outside again.
-Our car is parked opposite and we get out our thermos bottle to make a cup of tea and have a sandwich.
-We love being outside and from where we sit we have a great view over the harbour.
+Our car is parked opposite and we get our thermos bottle to make a cup of tea and have a sandwich.
+We love being outside and from where we sit we have a great view over the lovely harbour.

 After lunch I want to drive towards Djúpivogur Lighthouse, but I do not think we can actually get close.
 Instead we stop at Eggin í Gleðivík (Gledivík), an outdoor sculpture by Icelandic artist Sigurður Guðmundsson, consisting of 34 big eggs.
 The artwork is on the coast, about 1 km from the centre of the village, so actually within walking distance.
 I love the eggs and wait for a tourist bus to leave so I can take photographs without having people in front of the eggs.
 In the distance I see the lighthouse and guess what?
 It is orange 🙂 Before leaving Djúpivogur we stop at Collection nature art craft by Villi.